taustation-fan/players-guide/README.md

 * as a daily reward for your career level
 * sometimes, discreet/anonymous work has a small bonds reward
 * you can find bond packages in the Ruins
-* if you level up to a new tier (if you reach levels 6 and 11), you get a bonds reward
+* if you level up to a new tier (if you reach levels 6, 11, 16, etc.), you get a bonds reward

 ### Converting Bonds to Credits